Improving Containers by Listening to Customers

 Amazon Elastic Kubernetes Service (EKS) already provides you with a standard, highly-available Kubernetes cluster control plane, and now, AWS can also manage the nodes (Amazon Elastic Compute Cloud (Amazon EC2) instances) for your Kubernetes cluster.
 Amazon Elastic Kubernetes Service (EKS) makes it easy to apply bug fixes and security patches to nodes, and update them to the latest Kubernetes versions along with the cluster.

 The Amazon Elastic Kubernetes Service (EKS) console and API give you a single place to understand the state of your cluster, you no longer have to jump around different services to see all of the resources that make up your cluster.

-You can provision managed nodes today when you create a new Amazon EKS cluster.
-There is no additional cost to use Amazon EKS managed node groups, you only pay for the Amazon EKS cluster and AWS resources they provision.
+You can provision managed nodes today when you create a new EKS cluster.
+There is no additional cost to use EKS managed node groups, you only pay for the EKS cluster and AWS resources they provision.
 To find out more check out this blog: Extending the EKS API: Managed Node Groups.

 Managing your container Logs with AWS FireLens

 Customers building container-based applications told us that they wanted more flexibility when it came to logging; however, they didn’t wish to to install, configure, or troubleshoot logging agents.